synarete/silofs/.prompts/audit-prand.md

 **Task:** Conduct a security and logic audit of the custom Pseudo-Random Number Generator (PRNG) implementation in `silofs`.

-## 1. System Overview
+## 1. Overview
 The file `prand.c` implements a userspace PRNG `silofs_prandgen`.
-It mixes system entropy with a cryptographic hash function (SHA3-256 via `libgcrypt`) and a non-cryptographic mixing step to produce a stream of pseudo-random bytes.
+It mixes system entropy with a cryptographic hash function (SHA3-256 via `libgcrypt`) to produce a stream of pseudo-random bytes.
+A user consumes pseudo-random bints as `uint64_t` chunks.

 ## 2. Objective
 Identify weaknesses in the PRNG design that could lead to:
 - **Predictability:** Can an attacker predict future output given past output?
 - **State Compromise:** If the internal state is leaked, can past output be recovered?
-- **Low Entropy:** Is the seeding and reseeding logic sufficient?
+- **Low Entropy:** Does seeding and reseeding logic sufficient?
 - **Implementation Bugs:** Buffer overflows, uninitialized memory, or modulo bias.